 Anger – He finds comfort by keeping his world in tightfisted control through the mechanism of anger.
 He uses anger either passively or aggressively as a manipulative tactic to stay in charge.

 You are called to live by faith in the Lord, not to live by faith in yourself and your abilities (Hebrews 11:6).
 You will quickly discern if you struggle with self-reliance by how you respond when life moves out of your comfort zone.
-You will be forced to decide either (1) to trust God or (2) try to regain control of your world according to your preferences.
+You will be forced to make a decision either to trust God or try to regain control of your world according to your preferences.

 Your responses to life situations will reveal the real motivations of your heart (Luke 6:45).
 The self-reliant person will not humble himself to God.
 He will not experience the greater work the Lord could do in his life.
 His primary objective will be to exercise whatever means necessary to regain control of his life.

 His determination to be self-reliant makes it hard for him to trust others.
 He struggles to perceive there could be another way of doing things.
 His native response is to demand, manipulate, and engineer his way through the difficulty.
-He has an “I can do all things through me who strengthens me” mentality to get his way.
+He has an “I can do all things through me who strengthens me” mentality to get his way (Philippians 4:13).